-1005 The business problem is preventing unauthorized communications with a particular application.
+The business problem is preventing unauthorized communications with a particular application.

-Assumptions for the trusted hybrid cloud environment (steps taken before the demonstrations occur)are as follows:
+Assumptions for the trusted hybrid cloud environment (steps taken before the demonstrations occur) are as follows:

-- 1008 1.
-An application is executing within a workload running on a trusted compute node. - 1009 2.
-The infrastructure supporting the application has been allowlisted through DFW. - 1010 Capability demonstrations: - 1011 1.
-Show that communications from the allowlisted infrastructure components are permitted. - 10122.
-Show that communications from anywhere other than the allowlisted infrastructure1013components are denied, and such communications flagged or alerted on. - 1014 The potential benefit of this is to prevent attackers and other unauthorized parties from accessing the
+- 1. An application is executing within a workload running on a trusted compute node. - 2.
+The infrastructure supporting the application has been allowlisted through DFW.

+- 1. Show that communications from the allowlisted infrastructure components are permitted. - 2.
+Show that communications from anywhere other than the allowlisted infrastructure components are denied and such communications flagged or alerted on.

-1015 application and using it or compromising it.
+The potential benefit of this is to prevent attackers and other unauthorized parties from accessing the application and using it or compromising it.

-1016 Appendix A Mappings
+Appendix A Mappings

-- 1017 The tables in this appendix include all the NIST Cybersecurity Framework subcategories and NIST SP 800- - 1018 53 Revision 5 controls listed in Section 4.2.8-those provided by individual components of the - 1019 solution-and also list additional subcategories and controls provided by the solution as a whole, not an - 1020 individual component. - 1021 Table A-1 List of NIST SP 800-53 Revision 5 Controls Addressed by Solution
+The tables in this appendix include all the NIST SP 800-53 Revision 5 controls (Table A-1) and NIST Cybersecurity Framework subcategories (Table A-2) listed in Section 4.2.8-those provided by individual components of the solution-and also list additional subcategories and controls provided by the solution as a whole, not an individual component.

 ID Control Description

-Access Control (AC)
+Access Con trol (AC)

 AC-3 Access Enforcement

 AC-4 Information Flow Enforcement

 AC-17 Remote Access

 AC-20 Use of External Information Systems

-Audit and Accountability (AU)
+Audit and A Accountability (AU)

 AU-2 Audit Events

 AU-3 Content of Audit Records

 AU-4 Audit Storage Capacity

 AU-5 Response to Audit Processing Failures

 AU-6 Audit Review, Analysis, and Reporting

 AU-7 Audit Reduction and Report Generation

 AU-8 Time Stamps

 AU-9 Protection of Audit Information

 AU-10 Non-Repudiation

 AU-11 Audit Record Retention

 AU-12 Audit Generation

-Security Assessment and Authorization (CA)
+Security As sessment and Authorization (CA)

 CA-7 Continuous Monitoring

-Configuration Management (CM)
+Configurati on Management (CM)

 CM-3 Configuration Change Control

 CM-4 Security Impact Analysis

 CM-8 Information System Component Inventory